tsusanto/gt/docs/_posts/2025-01-31-fried-chicken-wings.md

 Heat up enough oil to cover the wings, set it to 390F.
 I really love cooking on induction cooktop as you can easily set the temperature and set a timer too.

 Put half the wings into the oil gently, let it fry for about 8 minutes.
 Lay the wings to cool on a wire rack.
-I used the wire rack from the toaster oven and set it on top of 2 small bowls.
+I used the wire rack from the toaster oven and set it on top of 2 small bowls with some old newspapers underneath to catch the dripping grease.

 Deep fry the second batch of wings, and repeat the same step above.